 Artistic & Funky

-Unleash your artistic hippy-meets-French-provocateur on Petit Ermitage’s amazing rooftop.
-With original art on display throughout the halls from Miro, De Kooning, Rauschenberg, Dali, Erte and more, it’s no surprise that this boutique hotel was featured in The Upsider’s Best Accommodations for Art Lovers!
-Although this is a guest only hotel, when staying spend a little time at their rooftop restaurant and you’ll find that it’s a regular gathering point for a larger community of locals and visitors alike who share a common appreciation for the artistic, the weird, the unique, and the beautiful.
-Crave a dreamy WeHo evening?
-Impress your date with champagne or a vintage vine from their Rooftop Club’s extensive wine cellar.
-Indulge your senses with the Hummingbird and Butterfly Sanctuary with kumquat trees and glowing lanterns.
-Choose a cabana, sunken fireplace or the cozy Butterfly Bar next to a saltwater pool.
+Unleash your artistic hippy-meets-French-provocateur side on Petit Ermitage’s amazing rooftop.
+This is a guests-only spot, but when staying, you’ll find that the rooftop restaurant is a regular gathering point for a larger community of locals and visitors alike who share a common appreciation for the artistic, the weird, the unique, and the beautiful.
+Crave a dreamy West Hollywood evening?
+Impress your date with champagne or a vintage wine from their Rooftop Club’s extensive wine cellar.
+Indulge your senses in the rooftop garden, a hummingbird and butterfly sanctuary with kumquat trees and glowing lanterns.
+Choose a cabana, sunken fireplace, or the cozy Butterfly Bar next to a saltwater pool.
 Learn more about their rooftop here.
-Oh, and don’t forget to ask them about what goes on in The Master’s Lounge.

 London Meets West Hollywood

-Experience the newly-opened Boxwood on the Roof at The London West Hollywood at Beverly Hills.
+Experience the Boxwood on the Roof at The London West Hollywood at Beverly Hills.
 It’s referred to as playfully sophisticated, and we think that’s just perfect.
-Enjoy dreamy views of the city while tasting a Crystal-Inspired Cocktail or one of our favorites–the Churchill Goes Japanese.
-(It’s Kikori Whiskey, Yuzuri, Rose Wine, Lemon, and Mint.)
+Enjoy dreamy views of the city and tasty libations such as the Brit with a Twist (Kikori Japanese whiskey, orgeat, and fresh lemon juice.)
 You might as well stay for a few days, so check out their hotel room rates.

 Work Your Network

-While most of West Hollywood’s best views are open to the public, we couldn’t miss out on telling you about SoHo House.
-You can’t just walk in to this exclusive celebrity hangout–you must be a member or the guest of a member to get in, so start schmoozing now.
+While most of West Hollywood’s best rooftops are open to the public, we couldn’t miss out on telling you about SoHo House.
+You can’t just walk in to this exclusive celebrity hangout—you must be a member (or the guest of a member) to get in, so start schmoozing now.
 There’s a reason A-listers love the top floor of the Luckman Building on Sunset Blvd.
-Sensual and swank, you’ll be enchanted by the fairy-tale rooftop garden with lanterns hanging from olive trees and an outdoor balcony built for gazing upon the glittering WeHo night lights.
+Sensual and swank, you’ll be enchanted by the fairy-tale rooftop garden with lanterns hanging from olive trees and an outdoor balcony built for gazing upon the glittering West Hollywood night lights.